soumyaveer/soumyaveer.github.io/_posts/2017-03-30-a-maze-of-associations.markdown

      <br/>
      <br/>

-4. **Polymorphic One-to-Many**: In this type of association, the model belongs to more than one other models, on a single association.
+4. **Polymorphic One-to-Many**: In [Polymorphic association](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations), the model belongs to more than one other models, on a single association.
 For example, a photo model can belong to either Student or Teacher.

     ```ruby